serialport/website/docs/guide-installation.md

 ## Installation Instructions

-For most "standard" use cases (a supported Node.js on Mac, Linux, or Windows on a x64 processor), Node SerialPort will install nice and easy with:
+For most javascript enviornments you can run;

 ```bash
 npm install serialport
 ```

+And it will work from there.

 ## Compilation Problems

-We use [prebuild](https://github.com/prebuild/prebuild) to compile and post binaries of the library for most common use cases (Linux, Mac, Windows on standard processor platforms).
-If you have a special case, Node SerialPort will work, but it will compile the binary during the install.
-Compiling with nodejs is done via [node-gyp](https://github.com/nodejs/node-gyp) which requires Python 3.x, so please ensure you have it installed and in your path for all operating systems.
+The [`@serialport/bindings-cpp`](api-bindings-cpp.md) package uses [`prebuildify-cross`](https://www.npmjs.com/package/prebuildify-cross) to build binaries for a [number of platforms and C libraries](https://github.com/prebuild/docker-images#images).
+We ship these builds with the package and the appropriate one will be used.
+(See [Supported Environments](guide-platform-support) for more information.)
+If you need a binary for a different platform it will be compiled during the npm install via [node-gyp v7](https://github.com/nodejs/node-gyp) which requires Python 2.x, so please ensure you have it installed and in your path for your operating system.

 This assumes you have everything on your system necessary to compile ANY native module for Node.js.
 If you don't, then please ensure the following are true for your system before filing a "Does not install" issue.